-For a long time now, tip management for servers and other tipped employees has been an area of contention.
-After a long battle, the Department of Labor introduced a new “Final Rule” around the issue.
-This rule changes the legal landscape, by empowering tipped employees to keep more of their hard-earned tips.
+For a long time, tip management for servers and other tipped employees has been an area of contention.
+After a long battle, the Department of Labor introduced the “Final Rule” around the issue.
+This rule changes the legal landscape by empowering tipped employees to keep more of their hard-earned tips.

 Minimum Wage Laws

 This means that the employer may pay tipped employees less than minimum wage if their tips cover the difference.
-At present, the federal minimum wage for non-exempt employees is $7.25 per hour.
+Currently, the federal minimum wage for non-exempt employees is $7.25 per hour.
 This is already pretty low before you consider tip management practices.

 Tip Pools in Tip Management

 Tipped employees then split the tip pool with non-tipped employees.
-Essentially, when you tip your server at a restaurant, their non-tipped colleagues such as hosts, chefs, or dishwashers benefit too.
-When you consider how all of these employees contribute to the customer experience, you can see how tip pooling makes sense.
+Essentially, when you tip your server at a restaurant, their non-tipped colleagues, such as hosts, chefs, or dishwashers, benefit too.
+Considering how these employees contribute to the customer experience, you can see how tip pooling makes sense.

-Tip pooling has certain rules and regulations from the government on how it should be handled by establishments.
-This is in order to make sure it’s fair for the employees.
-Until the new laws came into place, the FSLA allowed employers to use tip pools as long as they paid their employees at least the minimum wage of $7.25 per hour, and do not take a tip credit.
+Tip pooling has specific rules and regulations from the government on how establishments should handle it.
+This is to make sure it’s fair for the employees.
+Until the new laws came into place, the FSLA allowed employers to use tip pools as long as they paid their employees at least the minimum wage of $7.25 per hour and did not take a tip credit.

 Tip Management for managers and supervisors

 The new Final Rule provides welcome guidance on tip management specifically for managers and supervisors.
-It breaks down when they can keep tips, and when they should share them with other non-management employees.
-Under Final Rule, they are permitted to keep tips they receive for services that are provided “directly and solely” by them.
+It breaks down when they can keep tips and when they should share them with other non-management employees.
+Under the Final Rule, they are permitted to keep tips they receive for services provided “directly and solely” by them.